irfanhakim-as/linux-wiki/distros/Bazzite.md

 ## [PS3 Emulation Setup](../topics/emudeck.md#ps3-emulation-setup)

-This details how to setup our PS3 emulator, RPCS3, and add/setup PS3 games (i.e. Demon's Souls) using EmuDeck.
+This details how to setup our PS3 emulator, RPCS3, and add/setup PS3 games using EmuDeck.

 ---